First same-sex marriage in Spain: First encounter, separation and reunion

 Marcela and Elisa met while studying in the Teacher-Training College for Teachers in A Coruña, where the future teachers of elementary education were educated.
 Their friendship gave way to a more intimate relationship.
 Marcela's parents, seeing that the friendship was growing beyond what was socially permitted and fearing a possible scandal, sent their daughter to Madrid.
 Time went by and both, one in A Coruña and the other in Madrid, finished their studies.
 They were reunited again when Elisa was appointed as a temporary teacher at Couso, a small parish of Coristanco in A Coruña.
 Nearby, in Vimianzo, in the village of Calo, Marcela established herself already as a superior teacher.
 As a consequence of the same, they decided to live together in Calo, where Elisa worked.
 In 1889, Marcela had to go to teach classes at Dumbría while Elisa remained in Calo, but they stayed in contact until Elisa moved to the town where Marcela lived.

 False identity and marriage

 In 1901, Elisa adopted a masculine appearance (with which she appeared in the Teaching College to apply for a certificate of study), fabricated a past, and was transformed into Mario.
 For this invented past, she took as reference a cousin of hers killed in a shipwreck.
 Furthermore, she made up that she had passed her childhood in London and that her father was an atheist.
-Considering this last circumstance, Father Cortiella, parish priest of San Jorge, baptized Mario on 26 May 1901 (furthermore, he received first communion), and subsequently married the couple on 8 June 1901 after the publication of the banns.
+Considering this last circumstance, Father Víctor Cortiella, parish priest of San Jorge, baptized Mario on 26 May 1901 (furthermore, he received first communion), and subsequently married the couple on 8 June 1901 after the publication of the banns.
 The marriage ceremony was short; the sponsors bore witness to its validity; and the couple passed the night of the wedding in the boarding house Corcubión, on the street of San Andrés.